PriyaranjanKS/FusionDevBlogs/_posts/2024-10-29-Copilot-PII-Detection.md

 ### Step 1: Set Up Dataverse for Customer Registration Data <a name="step-1"></a>

-To begin, we need to organize our vendor details in Dataverse.
-Create a table named **Vendor Details** with the following columns:
+To begin, we need to organize our customer details in Dataverse.
+Create a table named **Customer Registration** with the following columns:
 - Name
 - MedicalID
 - Preexisting Conditions